apiato/documentation/docs/main-components/requests.md

 ## How the authorize function work {#how-the-authorize-function-work}

 The `authorize` function is calling a `check` function which accepts an array of functions names.
-Each of those functions returns a boolean.
+Each of those functions returns boolean.

 In the example above we are calling three functions `hasAccess`, `isOwner` and `isKing`.